Rairye/fz-word-finder/README.md

 2. Ignore or match punctuation marks, whitespace characters, diacritics (Ex: “cafe” vs “café”), number variants, etc.
 3. Detect up to three types of text obfuscation:
     1. Replacement of an alphanumeric character with a punctuation mark
-    2. Insertion of arbitrary whitespace characters/punctuation marks
+    2. Insertion/deletion of whitespace characters/punctuation marks
     3. Replacement of a character with a similar-looking one
 4. Search for only whole-word matches, or both whole-word and substring matches